Who Are We?

 Susan Black

-susan black Susan has twenty years experience in community development and management from both within government and non-government sectors.
+Susan has twenty years experience in community development and management from both within government and non-government sectors.
 She is currently working at the interface between business and community.
-Susan currently works as the Coordinator of the Brisbane Social Enterprise Hub, a partnership between local government, corporate and community sectors assisting the formation of social businesses.
-Susan is also the President of the Deception Bay Neighbourhood Centre.
+Susan currently works as a Director of Social Ventures Australia, assisting the formation of social businesses.
+Susan is also the past President of the Deception Bay Neighbourhood Centre.

 Pam Bourke